Search

 European researchers join forces in a four-year effort to understand the “exposome” – the sum of all environmental exposures – and its impact on public health and environmental sustainability.

-"K.Th.
-Dimaras" Library
+“K.Th.
+Dimaras” Library of Science, Technology and Culture

 The Library of Science, Technology and Culture “K.Th.
 Dimaras” is the largest library of scientific journals in Greece.
 Its collection covers the fields of natural sciences and the humanities.